 Dementia represents a late stage of disease along the continuum of cognitive impairment.
-Early diagnosis of dementia is important as early therapeutic interventions may palliate substantially, if not reverse, the significant emotional and economic costs of the illness.
+Early diagnosis of dementia is important to allow timely pharmacological and non-pharmacological management.
+Early diagnosis also allows adequate time for patients and caregivers to cope with the significant emotional and economic costs of the illness.
 A 4-step clinical approach could be a succinct framework to aid the family physician in evaluating the individual who presents to the clinic with cognitive complaints such as forgetfulness or confusion.
 Management of cognitive disorders requires a multidisciplinary approach including pharmaceutical and non-pharmaceutical management of the patient, caregiver support and provision of long term nursing care.